Home Additions in Atlanta, GA

 First Floor Additions

-The most popular type of first-floor addition is a rear addition, which is often used to create a larger master suite, kitchen, and/or living space expansion.
+The most popular type of first-floor addition is a rear addition, which is often used to create a larger master suite, kitchen, home office, or living space expansion.
 A first-floor addition is often the least disruptive, as you are not supporting a new space over the existing structural framing.
+The benefits of a first-floor addition includes: creative flexibility,

 Second Floor Additions

 If your property is considered a good fit for a second story addition, you can expand your one story home into a two story home, allowing for additional bedroom or even attic space.
 It is also possible to add additional living space over a garage, porch, or sunroom.
-Second story additions allow you to build up, without sacrificing yard space.
+Second floor additions are the perfect way to expand upon your home without sacrificing yard space.

 Sun Room Additions